EQUIPP® FAQ

 - How are the "goals" determined for each performance measure?

-- This section is a comparison of information to other pharmacies in your organization, state and the average for all pharmacies in EQUIPP® for this specific metric
+- This section is a comparison of information to other pharmacies in your organization, state, and the average for all pharmacies in EQUIPP® for this specific metric

-- What is the Performance Measure page?
+- What is the Measure Performance page?

 - The “Year-To-Date” (YTD) measurement period assesses performance throughout the calendar year with the beginning of the measurement period starting on January 1st.
 The first YTD period calculated in EQUIPP® occurs in May of each year and represents data from January through March.
 In June, the YTD period would display data from January to April.
-This continues throughout the year until February of the following year when the measurement represents a full calendar year.
+This continues until February of the following year when the measurement represents a full calendar year.

-- Users should view performance according the measurement periods that align with either the pharmacy or organization’s strategic approach or performance-based programs that the pharmacy or organization may be participating in.
+- Users should view performance according to the measurement periods that align with either the pharmacy or organization’s strategic approach or performance-based programs that the pharmacy or organization may be participating in.
 However, most health plans and performance programs are focused on YTD performance.

 - What is the My Programs tab?

-- The ‘My Programs’ tab hosts performance program data for specific health plans that directly correlates patient counts and/or performance scores with financial impact.
-This level of transparency is intended to help pharmacies understand where there is an opportunity for performance improvement and how that opportunity equates to potential financial incentive.
+- The ‘My Programs’ tab hosts performance program data for specific health plans that directly correlate patient counts and/or performance scores with financial impact.
+This level of transparency is intended to help pharmacies understand where there is an opportunity for performance improvement and how that opportunity equates to a potential financial incentive.
 Each instance of a “My Programs” is implemented when a plan or payer has agreed to provide this level of detail through EQUIPP® for pharmacies

 Patient Safety, Immunizations, & Pharmacy Measures